 Congratulations on your first NASFAA National Conference.
 You are about to embark on a wonderful experience.
-Each year, nearly 2,300 financial aid professionals gather to teach, learn, network, and laugh.
-Approximately 400 first-time attendees join the conference each year.
-Once you attend a NASFAA Conference, you'll want to come back again and again.
+Each year, over 2,300 financial aid professionals gather to teach, learn, network, and laugh.
+Over 500 first-time attendees join the conference each year.
+Once you attend a NASFAA Conference, we hope you'll want to come back again and again.
 The conference will help you:

 Sharing meals is a really good way to get to know other attendees.
 When you are seated at breakfast or lunch, be sure to introduce yourself to everyone at the table.
 Also, talk to people as you are waiting for a session to start or over a cup of coffee in the morning.
 The most valuable resources at the conference are the people you meet - you can get great ideas just by visiting with people every chance you get.
 And when you get back home, they become great resources for future questions or issues that arise.

 We recognize that having someone help you navigate the conference can help enrich your experience.
 Fellow NASFAA members volunteer to serve as conference mentors who will be available to help you meet other attendees, network, and select sessions.
-You can sign up for a mentor when you register for the conference, or watch for announcements in Today’s News.
-Mentor assignments will happen in late spring.
+The call for conference mentors will go out in the spring.
+Stay tuned to Today’s News for the announcements.

 The NASFAA Conference is a unique professional development opportunity that will provide you with a new perspective on the financial aid profession.
 We are very glad you decided to attend.
 A wonderful experience awaits you.